 Give the gift of energy-saving

 If you’re gifting electronics this year – or if you’re treating yourself in the Black Friday or January sales – check for the energy efficiency grade of each product.
-Since 2021, the rating scale goes from A – G, with A-rated devices being the most efficient.
-An A-rated appliance will not only have a lower carbon footprint, it will also cost less to run over the coming years.
+Since 2021, the rating scale has gone from A – G, with A-rated devices being the most efficient.
+An A-rated appliance will not only have a lower carbon footprint, but it will also cost less to run over the coming years.

 Read More about energy in the UK: